XVARY Composite Score

 The business kept about 2 cents of every revenue dollar last year.
 There is not much room for error.

-legal overhang
+Legal overhang

 A Pomerantz law firm securities-fraud investigation is an overhang, but the page gives very little detail beyond the existence of the investigation.
 That makes it worth monitoring, not thesis-defining on its own.